 Readers Question: How come the underground economy is not a major part of the discussion related to both macro and microeconomics?
 My theory is it causes debt and recession

 - The underground economy does not contribute to significant economic downturns.
 Firstly, it is a relatively small % of economies.
 The fact people engage in illegal activities does not create the circumstances where there is a sudden sharp drop in consumer demand and fall in measured output.
 Recessions are typically caused by factors such as falling house prices, higher interest rates or a drop in confidence; these kinds of factors will reduce spending in both the official and underground economy.

 - It is possible that if there was a sudden shift from the legal economy to the underground economy, official GDP statistics would show a big fall.
 For example, after moves to a free market economy, Russia experienced dramatic falls in GDP.
 At least part of this was because of the great share of the underground economy, so official GDP statistics underestimated actual levels of GDP in Russia.

-- It is also possible that in a recession, the relative size of the underground economy rises as people take part-time jobs and don’t declare their income or people seek to save money by buying cigarettes on the black market.
+- It is also possible that in a recession, the relative size of the underground economy rises as people take part-time jobs and don’t declare their income or people seek to save money by buying cigarettes in the underground economy.

 Underground Economy and Debt

 - The problem with the underground economy is not so much that it encourages more debt, but, that it encourages people to take out the wrong kind of debt – extortionate loans from loan sharks which have ridiculously high-interest rates.

 - People usually resort to loan sharks because they are ineligible for bank accounts or loans from normal institutions.
 This makes them vulnerable to the whims of loan sharks who can often charge interest payments far higher than the initial loan.